AnchitAndroidWorld/Mobikul_Loader/README.md

 A quick way to show a loader with message.

 ### Features
-A simple and effective widget that shows circular progress indicator along with a message, on the current screen itself You can customize the message, font color, font size and the color of the circular progress indicator.
+A simple and effective widget that shows circular progress indicator along with a message, on the current screen itself.

+You can customize the message, font color, font size and the color of the circular progress indicator.

 ### Getting started